reepolee/svelte-routify-windi-vite/README.md

 # Svelte Routify WindiCSS Vite

+# This repository is not maintained anymore.
+Newer versions of included packages are available now and it probaly won't build without code changes.

 A starter template for Svelte Application with Typescript, uses Routify file-based router, WindiCSS to compile TailwindCSS and Vite.

 [Svelte](https://svelte.dev)